 Analysis develops the theoretical underpinnings of calculus.
-The key idea is a precise definition of limit, one which never used the words "infinitely close" or infinitely small."
+The key idea is a precise definition of limit, one which never used the words "infinitely close" or "infinitely small".
 Using this fundamental definition, we revisit the ideas of calculus: continuity, the derivative and the integral.
 In addition, we consider sequences and the topology of the real numbers.
-Prerequisite: grade of C or better in MA 202.
+Prerequisite: grade of C or better in MA 202 and MA 162.

-MA 380 History Of Mathematics: 3 semester hours
+MA 380 Senior Seminar in Mathematics: 3 semester hours

-This course will give an account of how mathematics, one of the oldest of all intellectual instruments, has developed over the past 5000 years.
-The content will be basically chronological, beginning with the origins of mathematics in the great civilizations of antiquity and progressing through the first few decades of this century.
+This course will give an account of how mathematics, one of the oldest of all intellectual instruments, has developed over the past 5,000 years.
+The content will be basically chronological; beginning with the origins of mathematics in the great civilizations of antiquity and progressing through the first few decades of this century.
 The emphasis will be on mathematics-how its various branches like geometry, trigonometry, algebra, and calculus developed and became interwoven and how famous mathematicians including Pythagoras, Euclid, Fibonacci, Descartes, Newton, Leibniz, Pascal, and Gauss contributed to the development.
 Prerequisite: senior standing and at least 27 semester hours of math major credit or 14 semester hours of math minor credit.